 Among the leaders of the peasant unions in the homeland, who made strenuous efforts on behalf of the united front movement and the preparations for an all-people resistance under the banner of the Ten-Point Programme of the ARF, was a man named Ri Won Sop.
 He was head of an anti-Japanese secret organization in the Kilju area, having reformed a peasant union into an organization subordinate to the ARF.
+In 1932 he had participated with his comrades in Wangqing in a raid on the public security office in Dakanzi to obtain weapons for the newborn anti-Japanese guerrilla army.
+Later, he was sent by the organization to conduct underground activities in the homeland.
 The organization members he guided would have gone through fire and water for the revolutionary army.
 He obtained white paper from the Kilju Pulp Mill and regularly sent it to Mt.
 Paektu.
 In those days the peasant organizations on the east coast used to send a variety of essential goods in lorries to Sinpha and Hyesan in broad daylight, to be forwarded to the revolutionary army.

-The peasant union activists conducted brisk information and publicity campaigns, appealing to the peasant masses to turn out for an all-people resistance in response to the armed struggle we were waging.
+The peasant union activists conducted brisk propaganda and agitation campaigns, appealing to the peasant masses to turn out for an all-people resistance in response to the armed struggle we were waging.